 If you tend to struggle with taking breaks due to the Deliverer or Time Keeper strength, identified by HIGH5, try setting reminders on your calendar or using productivity apps that enforce break times.
 During your breaks, engage in activities that allow you to recharge in alignment with your other strengths, such as reading or going for a walk.

 Good work habits, when consistently practiced, generate performance and contribute to job satisfaction and richer relationships.
-However, breaking ingrained negative patterns can be challenging without a clear understanding of your inherent strengths and how to leverage them effectively.
+However, breaking negative patterns can be challenging without a clear understanding of your inherent strengths and how to leverage them effectively.
 The HIGH5 strengths assessment provides this self-awareness, enabling you to channel your natural talents towards positive habits that support your goals.

-- You can keep distractions to a minimum
+- Keep distractions to a minimum.

-- You will gain the goodwill of coworkers and bosses.
+- Encourage goodwill in coworkers and bosses.

-- The chances of achieving job success and getting promoted will increase.
+- You will feel more comfortable at work.
+The chances of achieving job success and getting promoted will increase.

 Pro Tip From HIGH5